Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

-The history matching algorithm is as follows: \begin{enumerate} \item Generate a design for a set of runs over the non-implausible space $ \setx_{k-1} $, for example using a maximin Latin hypercube with rejection \cite{GFBUA}. \item Check to see if there are new, informative outputs that can now be emulated accurately and add them to the previous set $ Q_{k-1} $ to define $ Q_k $. \item Use the design of runs to construct new, more accurate emulators defined only over $ \setx_{k-1} $ for each output in $ Q_k $. \item Calculate implausibility measures over $ \setx_{k-1} $ for each of the outputs in $ Q_k $. \item Discard points in $ \setx_{k-1} $ with $ I(x) > c $ to define a smaller non-implausible region $ \setx_k $. \item If the current non-implausible space $ \setx_k $ is sufficiently small, go on to step 7.
-Otherwise repeat the algorithm from step 1 for wave $ k + 1 $.
+The history matching algorithm is as follows: \begin{enumerate} \item Let $ \setx_0 $ be the initial domain space of interest and set $ k = 1 $. \item Generate a design for a set of runs over the non-implausible space $ \setx_{k-1} $, for example using a maximin Latin hypercube with rejection \citep{GFBUA}. \item Check to see if there are new, informative outputs that can now be emulated accurately and add them to the previous set $ Q_{k-1} $ to define $ Q_k $. \item Use the design of runs to construct new, more accurate emulators defined only over $ \setx_{k-1} $ for each output in $ Q_k $. \item Calculate implausibility measures over $ \setx_{k-1} $ for each of the outputs in $ Q_k $. \item Discard points in $ \setx_{k-1} $ with $ I(x) > c $ to define a smaller non-implausible region $ \setx_k $. \item If the current non-implausible space $ \setx_k $ is sufficiently small, go on to step 8.
+Otherwise repeat the algorithm from step 2 for wave $ k + 1 $.
 The non-implausible space is sufficiently small if it is empty or if the emulator variances are small in comparison to the other sources of uncertainty ($\sigma^2_{\md}$ and $\sigma^2_{\me}$), since in this case more accurate emulators would do little to reduce the non-implausible space further. \item Generate a large number of acceptable runs from $ \setx_k $, sampled according to scientific goal. \end{enumerate} It should be the case that $ \bestset \subseteq \setx_k \subseteq \setx_{k-1} $ for all $ k $, where $ \bestset = \{x : \max_i \imp_i(x) < c \} $ for some threshold $ c $, where each $ \imp_i(x) $ is calculated using expression (\ref{Implausibility}) with $ \expectation[\simulator_i(x)] = \simulator_i(x) $ and $ \variance[\simulator_i(x)] = 0 $, that is were we to know the simulator output everywhere.
-The choice of cutoff $c$ is usually motivated by Pukelsheim's 3-sigma rule~\cite{3SR}.
+The choice of cutoff $c=3$ is frequently chosen, motivated by Pukelsheim's 3-sigma rule~\citep{3SR}, which in this case implies that $ P(I_i(x) < 3 | x = \bestx) > 0.95 $ for any unimodal continuous distribution for the combined error term \ian{ $ \epsilon_i + e_i + (\simulator_i(x) - \expectation[\simulator_i(x)]) $}.
 This iterative procedure is powerful as it quickly discards large regions of the input space as implausible based on a small number of well behaved (and hence easy to emulate) outputs.
 In later waves, outputs that were initially hard to emulate, possibly due to their erratic behaviour in uninteresting parts of the input space, become easier to emulate over the much reduced space $ \setx_k $.
 Careful consideration of the initial non-implausible space $ \setx_0 $ is important.
 It should be large enough such that no potentially scientifically interesting input combinations are excluded.
-A more in-depth discussion of the benefits of this history matching approach, especially in problems requiring the use of emulators, may be found in \cite{BUCSBM}.
+A more in-depth discussion of the benefits of this history matching approach, especially in problems requiring the use of emulators, may be found in \citet{BUCSBM}.
+In addition, a comparison of using Bayes linear emulators and Gaussian process emulators within a history match can be found in \citet{RGFBUA}.